Anthropology

 ANT 249 Visual Anthropology (4 Credits)

 This course considers the unique perspectives, techniques and theories that anthropology offers for understanding the visual world.
-We focus on the production of visual materials (photographs and films, in particular) by anthropologists, as well as on the anthropological analysis of visual artifacts produced by other people.
-We consider the historical (particularly colonial) legacies of visual anthropology as well as its current manifestations and contemporary debates.
-Particular attention is paid to issues of representation, authority, authenticity, and circulation of visual materials.
+It focuses on the production of visual materials (photographs and films, in particular) by anthropologists, as well as on the anthropological analysis of visual artifacts produced by other people.
+The class considers the historical (particularly colonial) legacies of visual anthropology as well as its current manifestations and contemporary debates.
+Particular attention is paid to issues of representation, authority, authenticity and circulation of visual materials.
 Enrollment limited to 30. {S}

 Fall, Spring, Variable